ComScore

 Johner Images/Getty Images

-When it comes to baked goods, minimalist design and baby names, the Swedes just do things right.
-So, of course we were curious about how our northern friends celebrate the holidays.
-And it turns out their winter festivities are just as charming as you would expect.
-From delivering their gifts with a rhyme to candles in every room, here are nine Swedish Christmas traditions you can incorporate into your own festivities.
-It's an opportunity to dive into a culture that not only appreciates delectable food and festive beverages but also embraces unique traditions, perhaps even inspiring you to choose an uncommon baby name with a touch of Swedish charm!
+From delivering their gifts with a rhyme (a Swedish Christmas must) to candles in every room, here are 12 of the biggest Swedish Christmas traditions you can incorporate into your own festivities in 2024.
+It's an opportunity to dive into a culture that not only appreciates delectable food and festive beverages but also embraces unique traditions, perhaps even inspiring you to choose an uncommon baby name with a touch of Swedish charm.
 Sounds pretty dreamy to us.
 God Jul!
 God Jul, guys.
 (That’s Merry Christmas, by the way.)

 10 Italian Christmas Traditions to Try This Year